Pipridae – Manakins

 Manakins feed in the understorey on small fruit (but often remarkably large for the size of the bird) including berries, and to a lesser degree, insects.
 Since they take fruit in flight as other species hawk for insects, they are believed to have evolved from insect-eating birds.
 Females have big territories from which they do not necessarily exclude other birds of their species, instead feeding somewhat socially.
 Males spend much of their time together at courtship sites.
 Manakins sometimes join mixed feeding flocks.

-Many manakin species have spectacular lekking courtship rituals, which are especially elaborate in the genera Pipra and Chiroxiphia.
 The members of the genera Machaeropterus and Manacus have heavily modified wing feathers, which they use to make buzzing and snapping sounds.
-Building of the nest (an open cup, generally low in vegetation), incubation for 18 to 21 days, and care of the young for 13 to 15 days are undertaken by the female alone, since most manakins do not form stable pairs.
-(The Helmeted Manakin does form pairs, but the male’s contribution is limited to defending the territory.)
+The building of the nest, which is an open cup, generally built low in vegetation, is undertaken by the female alone.
+This is also true of incubation, which takes around 18 to 21 days, and the care of the young, lasting for 13 to 15 days.
+This is because most manakins do not form stable pairs.
+An exception is the Helmeted Manakin, which does form pairs, but even in this case, the male’s contribution is limited to defending the territory.
 The normal clutch is two eggs, which are buff or dull white, marked with brown.

 Lekking polygyny seems to have been a characteristic of the family’s original ancestor, and the associated sexual selection led to an adaptive radiation in which relationships can be traced by similarities in displays.
 An evolutionary explanation connecting lekking to fruit-eating has been proposed.